 Prepare your sealer following the manufacturer’s instructions, then use your preferred applicator (roller, squeegee, etc.) to begin sealing.
 Work in sections of two or three feet at a time, pushing from one end to the other, and make sure you apply the recommended number of coats (two coats is standard, but again, follow the manufacturer’s instructions).

 The most common questions about pressure washing a driveway are answered below.
 For other questions, you can reach out to us at any time.
 If you have a question about a specific product, you may need to contact the manufacturer.

 How much does it cost to pressure wash a driveway?

-The average cost to pressure wash a driveway is between $0.25-0.50 per square foot, which includes labor and supplies.
-This comes out to $125-250 for the average two car driveway.
+The average cost to pressure wash a driveway is between $0.25-0.50 per square foot, which comes out to $125-250 for the average two car size (around 500 square feet).
 Keep in mind, this doesn’t include sealer.
 Expect an additional $0.25-0.50 per square foot for sealing.

 Should you seal your driveway after pressure washing?